problemareas/problemareas.github.io/_posts/2021-01-31-Switching between LUX and exposure values.md

 ![](https://wikimedia.org/api/rest_v1/media/math/render/svg/c276b05aae70d59e4b5d3fd6816efd74503d9bfc)

-Where "E" is illuminance in Lux, and "EV" is the Exposure Value at iso 100 (this corresponds to the Light Value (LV)).
+Where "*E*" is illuminance in Lux, and "EV" is the Exposure Value at iso 100 (this corresponds to the Light Value (LV)).

 I was interested in the a very portable panel for use in macrophotography, as a fill light in portraits (quite rarely) or as a main light for a portrait-range, dark scene.
 An example of such tool is the [Lume Cube Light Go](https://lumecube.com/products/panel-go) which is rated at 1080 lx measured 0.5 metres away.
 I wanted to know if I could use such a light for the above scenes.
 To take the most demanding one (i.e. as main light), I would like to know if it can give me enough light to shoot hand-held when focussing at 1 m with ISO 400 film and a 50 mm f:2.8 lens.
 With my film SLR I can hand-hold sharp shots with a 50mm down to 1/60''.
 This means LV7 or EV9 at ISO 400.